 At Northern, we make the application process for the home-schooled student easy.
 In fact, it nearly mirrors the application process for the “traditionally schooled” student.
 Home schooled students must supply:

 - A high school transcript.
 This transcript can be from a home school curriculum agency, or can be parent (or instructor) generated.
 If the transcript is parent or instructor generated, we ask that it contain a notarized signature of the person responsible for the official academic record so we can accept it as an official document.
 The transcript should list courses completed and grades earned.
 A student may apply while their final coursework is still in progress, but we must receive a “final” transcript indicating date of graduation prior to enrollment at Northern.

 - An official ACT or SAT score report.
 Check with the ACT or SAT organizations for test dates and for information on how to have your scores sent to us.

 That’s all there is to it!
-Our admission requirements are a 2.25 grade point average (re-calculated on academic core courses only) and a 19 ACT or 900 SAT.
+Our admission requirements are a 2.25 grade point average and a 19 ACT or 900 SAT.
 Keep in mind that while these are the general admissions requirements, certain departments require a specific college GPA before admission is granted into those academic programs.
 Click here, or contact the admissions office for more information.

 Northern also offers an Honors Program for students who meet the criteria, and an academic probation program for students who can demonstrate the ability to succeed, but who might not have met both of the admissions requirements.